 Integrated messaging can be enabled when a user's messages are stored locally.
-If Integrated Messaging is enabled for a user, then a Mailboxes navigation bar is added to the user's UC client.
-The user can then manage their voice and fax messages visually through the Inbox and Sent Items folders in the UC client.
+If Integrated Messaging is enabled for a user, then a Mailboxes navigation bar is added to the user's NetVanta UC Client software.
+The user can then manage their voice and fax messages visually through the Inbox and Sent Items folders in the NetVanta UC Client software.